-A long-tail keyword is a phrase that is generally made from 3-5 words.
+A long-tail keyword is a phrase that is generally made from three to five words.
 Since these keywords are more specific than generic terms, they allow you to target niche demographics.
 These keywords are also less competitive than generic keywords because they are designed to better reflect how people make queries.
 With long-tail keywords, you are able to attract more high-quality traffic to your website which is more likely to lead to conversions.

-Why are long-tail keywords important for SEO?
+Are long-tail keywords important for SEO?

 Long-tail keywords being comprised of a few words makes them much more specific.
 This means that both users and site owners generally receive better results.
 Brands receive traffic that is more closely aligned with their content, which will improve their ability to effectively bring new customers into the sales cycle.
 Customers also receive content that is more closely aligned with their objective, making them happier.

 The specificity of long-tail keywords also means that there is less competition for each keyword phrase.
 Brands can better customize their specific keywords for what they provide users.

 Depending on the topics your site creates content around and how many pages you have, you will want to collect a pretty large relevant list of long-tail keywords that you can use throughout your site.
 It's not realistic, or SEO-healthy, for you to optimize your site for the same keywords on every page, therefore you'll need a running list of great keywords.